slowernews/wisdom-tldr/chapters/chapter_1_self.md

 You can spend hundreds of hours practicing a piece using too many muscles on every key press.
 If your body awareness isn’t great, you might not find out until your hand cramps up right before your performance.
 A couple seconds to catch that mistake, a couple minutes to tell you a story of that happening to others, and the piano teacher’s just saved you months. -> value of a coach\

 Here’s how it works:
 Read your programming book as normal.
-When you get to a code sample, read it over Then close the book.Then try to type it up.
+When you get to a code sample, read it over.
+Then close the book.
+Then try to type it up.

 > *'Education: the path from cocky ignorance to miserable uncertainty.' -- Mark Twain*